act-rules/testrunner/README.md

 # TestRunner

-This module exposes a wrapper `testRunner` around the [test cases](https://auto-wcag.github.io/auto-wcag/auto-wcag-testcases/testcases.json) for each of the [rules](https://auto-wcag.github.io/auto-wcag/pages/rules.html) in [Auto-WCAG](https://auto-wcag.github.io/auto-wcag/), thereby allowing to execute a given evaluation function against the test case as a document context.
+This module exposes a wrapper `testRunner` around the [ACT Rules Testcases](https://act-rules.github.io/testcases.json) for each of the [rules](https://act-rules.github.io/rules/) in [ACT Rules Repository](https://act-rules.github.io/), thereby allowing to execute a given evaluation function against the test case as a document context.

 ## Usage of TestRunner